johbar/text-extraction-service/README.md

 # text-extraction-service

-A simple Golang service for extracting textual content from PDF documents.
+A simple Golang service for extracting textual content from PDF and RTF and legacy MS Word (.doc) documents.

 ## Status